Parenthood can wipe out your finances. Learn frugal tips for new moms to make sure that doesn’t happen. Perfect for thrifty moms to save money!

-You’ve heard the stories.
 How raising a child from birth to 18 years of age will cost the average family $245,000.
-The expensive gear you absolutely need to keep your baby safe and comfortable.
+The expensive gear you “need” to keep your baby safe and comfortable.
 The childcare, the formula, and the zillions of diapers.

 Frugal tips for moms

 I had already been frugal even before my kids were born, and even I was frantic about all the expenses that were adding up.
 When my twins came along a few years after my eldest, I felt the same anxiety about how this would all pan out.